null-p01ntr/SpotiMini-Player/README.md

 Enjoy!!

 ## How to Use
-* The play/pause button will appear in the bottom middle when you hover it with mouse
+* The play/pause button will appear in the bottom middle when you hover it with mouse or you can double click to play/pause
-* The sides of the album art as "previous track" and "next track" buttons
+* The left and right edges of the album art acts as "previous track" and "next track" buttons
+* You can grab from the corners and resize the window
-* Right click anywhere to close or toggle different options
+* Right click anywhere to access different options

 ## Troubleshooting
 * Delete the .cache file and repeat login process